abdulkader4513/precily/README.md

 ### Continuous Integration and Continuous Deployment:

-CICD is achieved through Github repository and Github Actions.
+CICD is achieved through the GitHub repository and GitHub Actions.

-On the [Github repository](https://github.com/abdulkader4513/precily),  added two new repository secret - one named as DOCKER_HUB_USERNAME to store the username of the Docker Hub repository and second one named as DOCKER_HUB_ACCESS_TOKEN to store the password of the docker hub.
+On the [GitHub repository](https://github.com/abdulkader4513/precily),  added two new repository secrets - one named DOCKER_HUB_USERNAME to store the username of the Docker Hub repository and the second one named DOCKER_HUB_ACCESS_TOKEN to store the password of the docker hub.

 Created a new file named main.yml in the directory .github/workflows.
-Basically, on every change in the main branch, github actions spin up the ubuntu container.
+Basically, on every change in the main branch, GitHub actions spin up the ubuntu container.

-Below are the steps performed in the Github Action
+Below are the steps performed in the GitHub Action

 Step 1: Check out the repository